Scott Drinkwater: 2024

 In round 5 of the 2024 NRL season, Drinkwater scored two tries in North Queensland's 35-22 victory over strugglers the Gold Coast.

 In round 22, he scored two tries in North Queensland's 48-30 win over the Wests Tigers.

 Drinkwater played 26 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
 He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

 2025

 Drinkwater played every game for North Queensland in the 2025 NRL season as the club finished 12th on the table.

+2026

+On 25 April 2026, the Cowboys announced that Drinkwater would depart the club at the end of the season and take up a three-year deal with the St. George Illawarra Dragons.